EricsonWillians/pyscore/docs/PUBLISHING_GUIDE.md

 # PUBLISHING_GUIDE.md

-## Publishing pyscore to PyPI
+## Publishing pyscored to PyPI

-Follow these comprehensive steps to publish the **pyscore** Python package to PyPI, ensuring it's accessible for easy installation by anyone.
+Follow these comprehensive steps to publish the **pyscored** Python package to PyPI, ensuring it's accessible for easy installation by anyone.

 ### Prerequisites